humaniverse/wildfires/README.md

 -   Scotland: Intermediate Zones
 -   Northern Ireland: Super Data Zones

-This package is a continuation of the thesis "Spatial Assessment of Wildfire Vulnerability in England and Wales: Coupling Social Vulnerability with Predicted Wildfire Susceptibility" by Hasan Guler.
+This package is based on Hasan Guler's thesis "Spatial Assessment of Wildfire Vulnerability in England and Wales: Coupling Social Vulnerability with Predicted Wildfire Susceptibility," aiming to spatially assess wildfire vulnerability in England and Wales by coupling social and biophysical vulnerability.

-ADD MORE ON PURPOSE OF STUDYING INTERSECTION OF SOCIAL VULNERABILITY AND WILDFIRE RISK
+The impact of wildfire widely vary based on the resilience of exposed communities, influenced by the time and location of the incident in conjunction with socioeconomic variables.
+It is therefore necessary to gain a deeper understanding of how socioeconomic disparities intersect with environmental hazards, to enable targeted interventions and informed decision-making in measures to decrease hazard exposure.

 ## Installation